Equality conditions for the fractional superadditive volume inequalities: Introduction

 \section{Introduction}

 The Brunn-Minkowski inequality is a well known result of convex geometry.
-Due to Hermann Brunn and Hermann Minkowski, the result states for compact, convex sets $A, B$ in $\mathbb{R}^n$ and $\lambda\in[0,1]$ that
+Due to H. Brunn and H. Minkowski, the result states for compact, convex sets $A, B$ in $\mathbb{R}^n$ and $\lambda\in[0,1]$ that

 where $|A|$ represents $n$-dimensional Lebesgue measure of a set $A\subset\mathbb{R}^n$.
-The result was later extended by Lazar Lyusternik \cite{Lusternik1} in 1935 to compact sets, and the resulting inequality is called the Brunn-Minkowski-Lyusternik (BML) inequality.\\
+The result was later extended by L. Lyusternik in 1935 to compact sets, and the resulting inequality is called the Brunn-Minkowski-Lyusternik (BML) inequality.

-\textbf{Theorem 1 [The Brunn-Minkowski-Lyusternik inequality].}\textit{ Let $A$ and $B$ be non-empty compact sets in $\mathbb{R}^n$.
+\begin{theorem}[The Brunn-Minkowski-Lyusternik inequality \cite{Lusternik1}] Let $A$ and $B$ be non-empty compact sets in $\mathbb{R}^n$.
 Then

-where equality holds if and only if exactly one of the following conditions holds:\\ (i) $|A+B|=0$.\\ (ii) Exactly one of the sets $A,B$ is a point the other has positive measure.\\ (iii) The sets $A$ and $B$ are full dimensional homothetic convex bodies.
-(If $n=1$, then this condition states that $A$ and $B$ are intervals with positive measure.)}\\
+where equality holds if and only if exactly one of the following conditions hold: \begin{enumerate} \item $|A+B|=0$. \item Exactly one of the sets $A,B$ is a point the other has positive measure. \item The sets $A$ and $B$ are full dimensional homothetic convex bodies.
+(If $n=1$, then this condition states that $A$ and $B$ are intervals with positive measure.) \end{enumerate} \end{theorem}

+Some useful references to the Brunn-Minkowski inequality are \cite{Burago1}, which provides a proof of the equality conditions for the BML inequality and \cite{Gardner1}, which provides a survey about the Brunn-Minkowski inequality.